explore my integrated approach & the tools i use

 TCTSY is a relational practice, never pre-recorded.
 We practice alongside one another, exploring relational safety, trust and present moment awareness of having a body.

-OPTION 2
+OPTION 2:

-ENGINEER STILLNESS®, A STRUCTURED, BESPOKE, 1-2-1 GUIDED 40-DAY PROGRAM
+ENGINEER STILLNESS®, A STRUCTURED, BESPOKE, 1-2-1 GUIDED 40-DAY PROGRAM THAT SUPPORTS SELF-PRACTICE

-The program runs across 40 days because repetition is key not just IN ORDER to feel the benefits, but also to build new neural pathways around this positive habit.
+The program runs across 40 days because repetition is key not just in order to feel the benefits, but also to build new neural pathways around this positive habit.
 You will get out what you put in.
 The degree to which the program is trauma sensitive can be dialled up or down, according to individual need and experience, and some elements of the program are live, while others are self-guided by you at home.
 The whole program can be delivered online, or a mix of in-person and online, if it is geographically feasible.
-Here’s what THE process looks like, step by step:
+Here’s what the process looks like, step by step:

 We start with a conversation.

 During a free initial call, you tell me what’s going on, what you’ve tried, and what you’re hoping for.
 I’ll explain how I work and answer your questions so you can decide if it feels like the right fit.
+If it’s a ‘yes’, I send you my intake questionnaire so that I have a clear idea of your needs and challenges and can tailor the practice to meet them.

 2. I design a bespoke plan.